 If you experience cloudy vision, cataracts may be to blame.
 Early cataract detection and treatment helps improve your vision and can prevent significant impairment.
-At Dr. Gottlieb Optometry in two locations in Lakewood, California, experienced optometrists test for and diagnose cataracts, offer vision correction, and facilitate co-management with ophthalmologists if you require cataract surgery.
+At Dr. Gottlieb Optometry in Lakewood, California, experienced optometrists test for and diagnose cataracts, offer vision correction, and facilitate co-management with ophthalmologists if you require cataract surgery.
 Schedule an appointment with Dr. Gottlieb Optometry over the phone or online at the first sign of vision problems.

 A cataract is a disease associated with clouding of the lens of your eye, and commonly occurs with older age.
 Cataracts can diminish your vision and worsen over time if left untreated.
 They might occur in one or both of your eyes.
 By age 80, over 50% of people in the United States have experienced cataracts at some point during their life.

 The following signs and symptoms may indicate you have cataracts:

 - Light sensitivity

 - Frequent vision prescription changes

 Cataracts often develop slowly over time.
 Treatment helps restore your vision and prevent further vision impairment.

 What are the risk factors for cataracts?